-ETA creates a document called a TEGL, which stands for Training and Employment Guidance Letter.
+Each year, ETA creates a document called a TEGL, which stands for Training and Employment Guidance Letter.
+The TEGL details what tables within the WID states are required to populate - or what the agency is required to deliver.

-Each state's LMI office that receives money from ETA under the Workforce Information Grant (WIG has to meet the deliverables outlined in the TEGL.
+Each state's LMI office that receives money from ETA under the Workforce Information Grant (WIG) has to meet the deliverables outlined in the TEGL.